 These are just some of the many symptoms that people who abuse different types of prescription drugs can experience.
 The number of symptoms and the severity of them will relate back to how much the individual is using and how often he or she is using.
 When symptoms such as these begin to become noticeable, it is only a matter of time until the individual will need to obtain professional treatment.

 Each individual prescription drug user has his or her own relationship with the prescription drug/drugs he or she abuses.
 One user might be going on his or her 5th year of abusing opioids on a regular basis, while another user might be very early on in his or her Adderall abuse.
-Each of these individuals will require a form of care that is most effective for his or her specific needs, which is why there is more than one type of prescription drug rehab in Nashville, Tennessee.
+Each of these individuals will require a form of care that is most effective for his or her specific needs, which is why there is more than one type of prescription drug rehab.

 Intensive Outpatient Program

 An intensive outpatient program is an excellent option for someone who requires professional addiction treatment, but who does not need the same level of care that is provided through an intensive outpatient program.
 This kind of prescription drug rehab center allows patients to continue to live at home or in a sober living facility while continuously receiving therapeutic services.
 A typical day for someone enrolled in an intensive outpatient program includes spending a full day at the facility participating in therapy and group sessions.
 At the end of the day, he or she is allowed to go home.
-This type of prescription drug addiction rehab center in Nashville, Tennessee is an excellent option for someone who has a strong support system at home, as well as a positive environment to return home to.
+This type of prescription drug addiction rehab in Tennessee is an excellent option for someone who has a strong support system at home, as well as a positive environment to return home to.

 Partial Hospitalization Program

 Partial hospitalization, while it sounds severe, is slightly less hands-on than an intensive outpatient program.
-This kind of Nashville Tennessee prescription drug rehab is a great option for someone who still requires professional medical and/or mental health care in conjunction with his or her recovery.
+This kind of prescription drug rehab is a great option for someone who still requires professional medical and/or mental health care in conjunction with his or her recovery.
 Clients of a partial hospitalization program will go to the facility each day but only stay for a few hours at a time to participate in therapy and medical/mental health care.